francisbojczuk/FullContactAPI/README.md

   - export FLASK_APP=run.py
   - flask run

-  -upload the txt or csv file that has email to scrap via FullContactAPI -input your API key
+  - upload the txt or csv file that has email to scrap via FullContactAPI
+  - input your API key
-  -click submit
+  - click submit

 OK!